-The two FLAG approaches available with this guidance (FLAG sector approach and FLAG commodity approach) seek to align with the upcoming GHG Protocol Land Sector and Removals Guidance.
-The GHG Protocol Guidance will explain how companies should account for emissions and removals from land management, LUC, biogenic products, technological CO2 removals and related activities in GHG inventories.
+The two FLAG approaches available with this guidance (FLAG sector approach and FLAG commodity approach) seek to align with the upcoming GHG Protocol Land Sector and Removals Guidance (final version expected early 2023).
+The guidance will explain how companies should account for emissions and removals from land management, LUC, biogenic products, technological CO2 removals and related activities in GHG inventories.
 A value chain approach is needed to provide corporate level accounting and reporting guidance, and will be especially valuable given the limited guidance on corporate-level AFOLU inventories to date.
 Moreover, the guidance applies to both upstream and downstream emissions and to both producers and consumers, primarily focusing on accounting and reporting emissions for different carbon pools: Land, geologic and product.
-FLAG Guidance and tools will be updated as needed to align with the GHG Protocol Land Sector and Removals Guidance, once finalized, and as new and improved data become available.
+FLAG guidance and tools will be updated as needed to align with the GHG Protocol Land Sector and Removals Guidance, once finalized, and as new and improved data become available.

-As of April 2023, companies that fall under the relevant sector classifications and emission threshold are required to account for FLAG-related emissions and appropriate removals/storage in alignment with the forthcoming GHG Protocol Land Sector and Removals Guidance and to include these emissions in their target boundary (FLAG-C3).
-While the GHG Protocol Guidance is still under development, companies with land-intensive operations can still prepare for and set FLAG targets.
-Companies setting targets before the release of the final version shall proceed with target setting using the draft version.
-Table 3 lists some resources that may be useful for companies as they prepare their FLAG GHG inventory.
+Starting in April 2023, companies that fall under the relevant sector classifications and emission threshold will be required to account for FLAG-related emissions and appropriate removals/storage in alignment with the forthcoming GHG Protocol Land Sector and Removals Guidance and to include these emissions in their target boundary (FLAG-C3).
+While the GHG Protocol guidance is still under development, companies with land-intensive operations can still prepare for and set FLAG targets.
+Companies setting targets before the release of the final version may proceed with target setting using the draft version.
+For any accounting issues on which the GHG Protocol draft is insufficient, the following completed AFOLU accounting guidelines can be used.

-Table 3.
+Table 4.
 Guidance documents for calculating FLAG emissions and removals prior to release of the GHG Protocol Land Sector and Removals Guidance draft version

-PUBLISHER DOCUMENT GHG Protocol Land Sector and Removals Guidance (draft published Sept 2022).
+Publisher Document GHG Protocol Land Sector and Removals Guidance (draft published Sept 2022).
 Corporate Standard.
 Scope 3 Standard.
 Product Standard.
-Agriculture Guidance.
+Agricultural Guidance.
 IPCC Guidelines for National GHG Inventories.
 2006 Guidelines, Good Practice Guidance for LULUCF.
-2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
+2019 Refinement to 2006 IPCC Guidelines.
 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands.
-ISO • ISO 14064 1:2018. • ISO 14067:2018.
+ISO ISO 14064 1:2018.
+ISO 14067.
 Quantis Accounting for Natural Climate Solutions Guidance.
 Gold Standard Value Change Initiative.
-Value Chain Interventions: Guidance for Soil Organic Carbon.
+Value Chain (Scope 3) Interventions & Soil Organic Carbon Guidance.

-Table 4 lists all the emissions and removals sources covered under the FLAG pathways.
+Table 5 lists all the emissions and removals sources covered under the FLAG pathways.

-Table 4.
+Table 5.
 GHG emissions and removals covered in the FLAG pathways4

-Land use change (LUC) emissions

-- CO2 emissions from LUC associated with deforestation and forest degradation, including conversion of natural forest to plantation following GHG Protocol definitions. - CO2 emissions from LUC associated with conversion of coastal wetlands (mangroves, seagrass and marshes), conversion/draining and burning of peatlands, and conversion of savannas and natural grasslands (sector pathway only for everything in this bullet item).
+Land use change (LUC) emissions CO2 emissions from LUC associated with deforestation and forest degradation, including conversion of natural forest to plantation following GHG Protocol definitions.
+CO2 emissions from LUC associated with conversion of coastal wetlands (mangroves, seagrass and marshes), conversion/draining and burning of peatlands, and conversion of savannas and natural grasslands (sector pathway only for everything in this bullet item). --------------------------------------- ---